workerholic/workerholic/README.md

 # Configuration
 ## Loading Application's Files
-### For a Rails App
+### For a Rails Application

-When using Workerholic with a Rails application, as long as you make sure to start Workerholic from the root directory of your Rails application, it will automatically detect your Rails application and eager load your application files.
+When using Workerholic with a Rails application, as long as you make sure to start Workerholic from the root directory of your Rails application, it will automatically detect your Rails application and eager load your application's files.

-### Others
+### For Another Application

 For Workerholic to execute the jobs you enqueue properly it needs to have access to the job classes.

-Make sure to require all classes/dependencies needed with a single:
+Make sure to require all classes/dependencies needed with a single file:

-`workerholic -r my_app/all_dependencies_needed.rb`
+    workerholic -r my_app/all_dependencies_needed.rb

 ## Setting Number of Workers

-When starting workerholic you can specify the number of workers you want running and performing jobs:
+When starting Workerholic you can specify the number of workers you want running and performing jobs:

-`workerholic -w 25`
+    workerholic -w 25

 ## Setting Number of Redis Connections

 Internally, Workerholic uses a connection pool.
 By default, Workerholic will create a connection pool with a number of `workers_count + 5` Redis connections.

 In a production environment, you might be limited by the number of concurrent connections to Redis you are allowed to have.
-Make sure to check what the limit is and you can then start workerholic by specifying a number of connections:
+Make sure to check what the limit is and you can then start Workerholic by specifying a number of connections:

-`workerholic -c 10`
+    workerholic -c 10

 ## Setting Number of Processes to Boot

 Workerholic allows you to start multiple processes in parallel by forking children processes from the main process.
 This can be achieved with the following option:

-`workerholic -p 3`
+    workerholic -p 3

-This will allow you to run 3 processes in parallel, with each process having it's own workers and connection pool to Redis.
+This will allow you to run 3 processes in parallel, with each process having its own workers and connection pool to Redis.

 # Integration
 ## ActiveJob